fzyzcjy/flutter_convenient_test/README.md

 1. (Optional but recommended) Navigate to the flutter home directory and apply [this patch](doc/patches/flutter/get-running-async-tasks.diff):
    `cd $FLUTTER_HOME && curl https://raw.githubusercontent.com/fzyzcjy/flutter_convenient_test/master/doc/patches/flutter/get-running-async-tasks.diff | git apply`
-   - while this is not strictly necessary, it is recommended to improve reliability when running multiple async tasks. see [#337](https://github.com/fzyzcjy/flutter_convenient_test/issues/337) for more information
+   - While this is not strictly necessary, it is recommended to improve scenarios when running multiple async tasks. see [#337](https://github.com/fzyzcjy/flutter_convenient_test/issues/337) for more information
 2. Navigate to your project dir and run `flutter pub add convenient_test dev:convenient_test_dev`
    - or manually update your `pubspec.yaml` to include `convenient_test: ^1.0.0` in the `dependencies` section, and `convenient_test_dev: ^1.0.0` in the `dev_dependencies` section.
 As normal, we need to `flutter pub get`.
 3. Create `integration_test/main_test.dart` file in your app.
 Fill it like `void main() => convenientTestMain(MyConvenientTestSlot(), () { ... the normal test code you write });`.
 See the example [`main_test.dart`](packages/convenient_test/example/integration_test/main_test.dart) for demonstration.